awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-with-lambda-integration.md

-# Build an API Gateway API with Lambda integration<a name="getting-started-with-lambda-integration"></a>
+# Build an API Gateway REST API with Lambda integration<a name="getting-started-with-lambda-integration"></a>

  To build an API with Lambda integrations, you can use Lambda proxy integration or Lambda non\-proxy integration\.